Leuprolide and norethindrone

 Leuprolide and norethindrone side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; fast or pounding heartbeats; feeling like you might pass out; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, skin redness, severe itching; fast or pounding heartbeats; sweating, feeling like you might pass out; wheezing, difficult breathing; swelling of your face, lips, tongue, or throat.

 swelling, rapid weight gain;